carloschulo/Clinic-Homepage/readme.md

 # Clinic-Homepage
-Created a Homepage for a local clinic
+Creating a site for a local clinic.
+Visit the page at https://little-titans.firebaseapp.com/.